kevchu3/openshift-persistent-storage/README.md

-OpenShift Hostpath Examples
+OpenShift Persistent Storage
 ===========================

-The following examples are the hostpath implementation of infrastructure components on a single node using NFS.
+The following are persistent storage examples on OpenShift:
+* Hostpath implementation of infrastructure components (registry, metrics, logging) on a single node using NFS
+* GlusterFS implementation for applications

 Disclaimer
 ----------

 This is for lab installation and educational purposes only and not to be used in a production environment.

 The use of NFS for the core OpenShift Container Platform components is not recommended, as NFS (and the NFS Protocol) does not provide the proper consistency needed for the applications that make up the OpenShift Container Platform infrastructure.